Li-Ming-Fan/zhiqiang/README.md

 from zhiqiang.replay_buffers.priority_buffer import PriorityBuffer as Buffer
 ```

-Some of the implemented Agents:
+Some of the implemented agents:
 ```
 from zhiqiang.agents.dqn_vanila import VanilaDQN as Agent from zhiqiang.agents.dqn_double import DoubleDQN as Agent